jjhenrichs/Jammming/README.md

 - Make a request to a server and format the response
 - Display and position elements with CSS
 - How to look for information in the Spotify API Docs
+- Unit Test different components using React Testing Library and Jest
+- Mock data using Jest's fn method
+- Imitate user actions with userEvent

 ## Project Status

-The project is complete but would like to add:
+The project is complete but open to suggestions.

-- Unit Testing (In Progress)

 ## Acknowledgements